AssplayThrowaway/Haptic-Tension/README.md

 * Not ironman-compatible.
 * Vibration speed doesn't update while paused.
 * You have to manually toggle off the app when exiting a game.
 * The app may stop doing anything if you unfocus the game or app window, but it should resume shortly after you go back to the game and unpause.
-(I believe this is only an issue with Xbox controllers)
+(I believe this bug only happens with Xbox controllers)
 * Though Mac/Linux executables are available, this was only tested on Windows.

 ## Lastly